Using beer as a fertilizer.

 • Water: The base of any beer is water, as it provides the necessary hydration for the brewing process.

-In moderate quantities, beer has some health benefits since it contains important vitamins, minerals, and antioxidants.
+In moderate quantities, beer contains important vitamins, minerals, and antioxidants.
+Here is the nutritional value of a standard 355 ml can of beer: t vitamins, minerals, and antioxidants.
 Here is the nutritional value of a can of beer (355 ml):

 Besides that, beer is also a source of magnesium, niacin, and folate.